RightCake1/WGS/6_Mobile_genetic_elements/1_MGE.md

 5. **Prophage Sequences**
    - Use PHASTER (Phage Search Tool Enhanced Release) web tool.
    - [PHASTER Source Page](https://phaster.ca/)
+   - Use Abricate to find virulence of the

 6. Find CRISPR arrays and CAS genes using the CRISPR-Cas++ tool in the [Proksee Source Page](https://proksee.ca/).